DISTINCTDISTINCTDISTINCTWhat is DISTINCT?

 ;

-, which has numerous duplicates, since it is possible for multiple employees to hold the same title.
+outputs the raw data stored in the column title, which has numerous duplicates, since it is possible for multiple employees to hold the same title.

 title